MB2355/AgniDrone/README.md

 ## 📌 About the Project

-This project was carried out during our 4th semester under the **Maker Bhavan Foundation**, with access to tools, materials, and mentorship at **Thinkerers’ Lab**.
+This project was carried out during our 4th semester under the **Maker Bhavan Foundation**, with access to tools, materials, and mentorship at **Maker Bhavan IITGN**.

 Our objective was to:
 - Understand the fundamentals of drone electronics and control.